data-umbrella/data-umbrella.github.io/_posts/2022-04-15-pymc-sprint-summary.md

 It is not apparent that sprint participants have continued contributing to PyMC after the sprint.

 The most important changes have been energizing the community and starting the [PyMC Community Office Hours](https://discourse.pymc.io/tag/office-hours).
+There is now a meetup group!
+Please join us here ==> [PyMC Online Meetup](https://www.meetup.com/pymc-online-meetup/).

 ## Community Feedback on the Sprint